playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 <iframe src="https://stackblitz.com/edit/start-to-source-3-context?ctl=1&embed=1&file=src/app/app.component.ts" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

-As a quick note, _I only named these template input variables differently from the context value key in order to make it clear that you may do so_. `let-personName="personName"` is not only valid, but it also can make the code's intentions clearer to other developers.
+As a quick note, _I only named these template input variables differently from the context value key to make it clear that you may do so_. `let-personName="personName"` is not only valid, but it also can make the code's intentions clearer to other developers.

-# View References - `ViewChild`/`ContentChild` {#view-references}
+# View References — `ViewChild`/`ContentChild` {#view-references}

 ## Keeping Logic In Your Controller using `ViewChild` {#viewchild}